crystallabs/crysterm/README.md

 1. Developing more line-oriented features.
 Currently Crysterm is suited for full-screen app development.
 It would be great if line-based features were added, and if then various small line-based utilities that exist as shards/apps for Crystal would be ported to become Crysterm's line- or screen-based widgets
 1. Adding features and principles from Qt

-Those are generalal guidelines.
+Those are general guidelines.
 For smaller, more specific development/contribution tasks, grep sources for "TODO", "NOTE", and "XXX",  see file `TODO`, and see general Crystal wishlist in file `CRYSTAL-WISHLIST`.

 ### Event model